Cold Cucumber Soup

 Cold Cucumber Soup Serving Suggestions

 This cold cucumber soup is a wonderful starter or side dish.
-On summer nights, I often serve it as part of a light dinner with a substantial salad like my Mediterranean Chickpea SaladPanzanella Salad, or Cherry Tomato Couscous Salad.
+On summer nights, I often serve it as part of a light dinner with a substantial salad like my Chickpea SaladPanzanella Salad, or Cherry Tomato Couscous Salad.
 For a heartier meal, serve it as an appetizer with these Stuffed Zucchini Boats, Grilled Vegetable Skewers with Tzatziki, or my Roasted Vegetable Pasta.

 This cucumber soup is also a lovely starter for a spring or summer brunch.
 I love pairing it with a few salads, like my Carrot Salad or Simple Green Salad, and a savory main course like a Frittata or Breakfast Casserole.